philophilo/motion/README.md

 - `make output` This requires that `make apply` has been run already.
 It prints `base_url` from the api gateway and `bucket_name`.

+### Continuous Integration (CI)

+CircleCi is used as the CI tool.
+It is configured to run tests on the lambda function.
+The tests run on all branches.
+The deployment to AWS is run master after a merge from a pull request.

 #### Accessing the Application

 When Terraform is run from a local machine, the url will be in the terraform output as `base_url`